SpectraLLM: Uncovering the Ability of LLMs for Molecular Structure Elucidation from Multi-Spectral Data: Appendix

+After consolidation, we obtained 943,730 unique molecules, each associated with one to five spectrum types and up to five total spectral instances.
+Before performing dataset splitting, we preserved the official train/validation/test partition provided by MassSpecGym, ensuring strict comparability with their benchmark.
+The remaining molecules—those originating from QM9s, MassBank, and the Multimodal Spectroscopic dataset—were then randomly divided into an 8:1:1 train/validation/test split based on standardized molecular identity.
+This guarantees that all spectra belonging to the same molecule are placed in the same split and that each spectral modality is sufficiently represented across all subsets (Table~\ref{tab:dataset}).
+All reported metrics are computed on the resulting held-out test set.
+Next, we applied modality-specific preprocessing procedures to convert each spectrum into a structured textual representation suitable for language model training.

 \textbf{Vibrational and electronic Spectra}.
 For continuous spectra, we retained effective signals through modality-specific truncation and normalization procedures.
-In the IR modality, wavenumbers were restricted to 500–4000 $\rm{cm}^{-1}$ for the QM9s dataset and 400–4000 $\rm{cm}^{-1}$ for the multimodal spectroscopic dataset, uniformly resampled at 1 $\rm{cm}^{-1}$ intervals (3501 and 3601 points, respectively).
-Raman spectra adopted the same 500–4000 $\rm{cm}^{-1}$ range and sampling.
-UV-Vis spectra were truncated to the 1.0–15.0 eV range, with 0.02 eV sampling intervals (700 points).
+In the IR modality, wavenumbers were restricted to 500-4000 $\rm{cm}^{-1}$ for the QM9s dataset and 400-4000 $\rm{cm}^{-1}$ for the Multimodal Spectroscopic dataset, uniformly resampled at 1 $\rm{cm}^{-1}$ intervals (3501 and 3601 points, respectively).
+Raman spectra adopted the same 500-4000 $\rm{cm}^{-1}$ range and sampling.
+UV-Vis spectra were truncated to the 1.0-15.0 eV range, with 0.02 eV sampling intervals (700 points).
 All spectral intensities were normalized by their maximum value to ensure comparability across molecules and suppress variation introduced by experimental conditions.
 To further support model interpretability and reduce input complexity, we extracted discrete peak-based representations from the preprocessed spectra.
+More realistically, characteristic peaks from all continuous spectra were extracted using built-in functions from the SciPy library~\citep{2020SciPy-NMeth}, based on local maxima and prominence thresholds.
 Each spectrum was encoded in structured JSON format, recording only the coordinates and relative intensities of characteristic peaks, such as: \texttt{{"Wavenumbers": ["$\rm{wavenumber_1}$", "$\rm{wavenumber_2}$"], "Intensities": ["$\rm{intensity_1}$", "$\rm{intensity_2}$"]}}.